72lions/72lions/README.md

 - 😄 Pronouns: He/Him
 - 🌱 I’m currently learning Rust
-- 📫 How to reach me: info@72lions.com or @72lions on Twitter
+- 📫 How to reach me: info@72lions.com or @thodoris_tsrds on Twitter

 <!--